MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/win-quote-sales.md

 ## Closing a quote as lost:

 Closing a project quote as Lost will set the status to Closed and status reason to Lost.
-This makes the project quote read-only.
+Closing the quote makes the project quote read-only.
 Because a closed quote can't be reopened and, before you close a quote, a confirmation dialog will confirm your changes.

 If the project quote that is closed as Lost has a project referenced on any of its lines, that project is also marked as Closed and any resource bookings from that day forward are canceled.